- -- operator

 : The original string containing the substring.substring

-: The string to be replaced.newSubstring
+: The string to be replaced or a regexp pattern.newSubstring

 : The string to replace the old substring.